 I’m afraid you are very late in filing these forms!
 You may owe a penalty for late filing your 1099-MISC forms.
 You may need to file an amended federal income tax return (Form 1040X) if you failed to include your CC income and expenses.
 You may also need to amend your state income tax return.

-I strongly recommend that you look over your CC training materials and then contact a local CPA to discuss amending your federal and state income tax returns.
+I strongly recommend that you contact a local CPA to discuss amending your federal and state income tax returns.

 Carol Topp, CPA